dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 (5.30)

 For a particular explosion, 𝐸 is fixed (although unknown), as is 𝜌air.
 Therefore, these quantities drop out of the corresponding scaling relation, which becomes 𝑡2 ∝ 𝑅5 or 𝑅 ∝ 𝑡2/5.
-On log–log axes, the data on the blast radius should fall along a line of slope 2/5—as they almost exactly do: 185
+On log–log axes, the data on the blast radius should fall along a line of slope 2/5 — as they almost exactly do: 185

 R (m)